3 killed, 3 others wounded in shooting at Illinois bowling alley | WSGW 790 AM & 100.5 FM

 Three people were killed and three were wounded Saturday night when someone opened fire at a bowling alley in Rockford, Illinois, CBS Chicago reports.
-One person of interest was taken into custody, police said.
+One suspect was taken into custody, police said.

+According to the Rockford Police Department, the suspect is a 37-year-old white male and “no others are being sought at this time.”

 Rockford police Chief Dan O’Shea said at a press conference Saturday night that police were called at 6:55 p.m. local time to the Don Carter Lanes bowling alley.
 O’Shea said three people were confirmed dead, while three others were shot and wounded and were being treated at local hospitals.